S3cur1tyH4ggis/ICS-Security-Products/README.md

 ## Credits
-The [credits](Meta/Credits.md) page lists the people who have kindly contributed to this project.
+The [credits](Meta/Credits.md) page lists the awesome people who have contributed to this project.